-Not everything that would be free on the NHS is covered by the EHIC.
+Not everything that would be free on the NHS is covered by these cards.
 But you should be able to get the same treatment as a resident of the country you're visiting receives.
 If you do have to pay anything towards your care, it may be possible to get a refund when you return to the UK.
-You should call the EHIC Overseas Healthcare Team to find out more.

-It’s important to have both a valid EHIC and a travel insurance policy when you travel.
-The EHIC isn't an alternative to travel insurance – it doesn’t cover the cost of being flown back to the UK or private medical healthcare, for example.
+It’s important to have both a valid UK EHIC/ UK GHIC and a travel insurance policy when you travel.
+The cards don't act as an alternative to travel insurance – they don’t cover the cost of being flown back to the UK or private medical healthcare, for example.

 Medical treatment outside Europe